seanmckinley/purest/README.md

 ```

 ## Authentication
 Purest allows you to authenticate using two different methods, either username and password OR using your API key (you don't need both).
-See "Configration" below for examples.
+See "Configuration" below for examples.
+We recommend using the API key method as it is - slightly - more secure.

 ## Configuration
 There are now two ways to configure Purest, the first is directly in your ruby code like so: